Before the outbreak of Covid-19 in Cameroon, some parts of North West and South West regions were already facing a ‘beeping’ power supply .

-Since February 26, 2020, inhabitants of Bamenda complained they haven’t enjoyed a constant supply of energy for twelve hours without an outage.
+Since February 26, 2020, inhabitants of Bamenda, Buea and other English speaking regions have complained they haven’t enjoyed a constant supply of energy for twelve hours without an outage.

 As if the indoor pressure and news of Coronavirus in Cameroon wasn’t enough, the monopoly company has cut full supply of energy in most parts of the country.

-The outcome of the power shortage is that it exposes more people to the pandemic.
-Citizens say without electricity, they can’t get water which is necessary to maintain hygiene against the virus.
+Citizens complain that without electricity, they can’t get water which is necessary to maintain hygiene against coronavirus.

 This reporter sampled the opinions of some readers across four affected regions